 Every winter, as soon as temperatures drop low enough, the famous Lac-aux-Castors (Beaver Lake) magically turns itself into one of Montreal’s premier refrigerated skating rinks.
 It is located on the hill, right next to the Beaver Lake Pavilion, which is the perfect spot to lace up or to heat up between laps on the rink.
 It’s also where you can rent some skates, if you don’t already own a pair, or warm up with a coffee or hot chocolate.

-Although the rink is open every single day, make sure you look out for the special musical and gourmet evenings sprinkled throughout the winter.
-This is the perfect activity for couples, families and groups of friends.
+Although the rink is open every single day, make sure you lookout for the special music and gourmet evenings sprinkled throughout the winter.
+This is the perfect activity for couples, families, and groups of friends.
 Don’t worry if you’re not a great skater, there are ‘pushers’ that you can hold onto for balance… or make sure you bring a date who knows how to skate and hold onto them!

 Visit Musee des Beaux-Arts